What is the Drucker Challenge?

 I don’t have any diploma or degree.
 Can I submit an essay?

 Yes.
 The Challenge is an open competition.
-As long as you are 18 to 35 years old (inclusive of both ages) and you manage people, processes, projects, and/or budgets, you can submit an essay to the Manager/Entrepreneur category regardless of whether you have a diploma or degree.
+As long as you are 18 to 35 years old (inclusive of both ages) and you manage people, processes, projects, and/or budgets, you can submit an essay to the Manager/Entrepreneur category regardless of whether you have a diploma or degree or not.

 I’m 35 years old.
 Can I submit an essay?